georgekjolly/BerkelyAIandML-PA-2/README.md

 **Vehicle Type:** The type of vehicle (e.g., sedan, SUV, truck) affects pricing due to differences in consumer demand and market trends.

+**Model:** Specific vehicle models can have significantly different price trends based on brand reputation, reliability, performance, and consumer preference.
+Popular or well-rated models tend to retain value better.

+**Manufacturer:** The brand of the car plays a key role in pricing, as some manufacturers are known for reliability, luxury, or performance.
+Well-established brands with strong resale value typically command higher prices.

 **Year of Manufacture**: Newer vehicles are typically priced higher due to more advanced features, improved condition, and longer remaining lifespan.

 **Drive Type**: Cars with all-wheel drive (AWD), four-wheel drive (4WD), or front-wheel drive (FWD) may be priced differently depending on their utility in specific environments.